osmhpi/pinpoint/README.md

 		-i Sampling interval in ms (default: 500)
 		-b Start measurement N ms before worker creation (negative values will delay start) -a Continue measurement N ms after worker exited

+Use this tool if you want to start/stop your measurements with your program, or test your implementation of a new data source for power measurements.

+While this user-space tool has no third-party dependencies, future work might move its functionality and power sources to [libpapi](https://icl.utk.edu/papi/) or create virtual [`perf`](https://perf.wiki.kernel.org) events to provide better integration with other tools.

 ### Examples

 #### Basic Example